ghassencherni/MysqlCluster/README.md

 ## Requirements

-- Vagrant and Virtualbox must be installed on your host ( phisical host as Node are build from 64bit image )
+- Vagrant and Virtualbox must be installed on your host ( physical host as Node are build from 64bit image )

 ## Getting Started